 - 1. All Officers' terms shall be for two (2) years and shall begin immediately following the Annual Business meeting. - 2.
 The Speaker and Speaker-elect shall not serve more than one (1) consecutive term in the same office. - 3.
-The Secretary and Treasurer shall not serve more than two (2) consecutive terms in the same office - 4.
-If the Immediate Past Speaker cannot fulfill the term, the office will remain vacant. - 5.
+The Secretary and Treasurer shall not serve more than two (2) consecutive terms in the same office. - 4.
+If the Immediate Past Speaker cannot fulfill the term, the office will remain vacant until the HOD ratifies a new Immediate Past Speaker to fulfill the duties of that role. - 5.
 A Chartered Affiliate may have a policy stating their delegate, while serving as a House Officer, may have the Delegate's term suspended and may be reinstated for their remaining term as Delegate once their House Officer duties are complete.
 A substitute Delegate may be appointed by the Affiliate according to House rules in the interim. - a.
 If a current seated Delegate is elected to a House office, they shall resign their seat as Delegate for the term of office.
 A Delegate elected as Speaker-Elect would resign their position until their term as Immediate Past-Speaker is completed.

 - b.
 The affiliate president may then appoint a substitute Delegate per Association Bylaws and House policy. - c.
 An elected officer can come back to the House as the elected Delegate if: - i.
-A replacement Delegate has not been elected by the affiliate members in a regular or special election and, - ii. they are still in their term of election. - d.
+A replacement Delegate has not been elected by the affiliate members in a regular or special election and, - ii.
+They are still in their term of election. - d.
 As a House Officer, the Officer does not represent or vote as their affiliate's Delegate.